fullstack-development/web3-roadmap/defi/tokens/tokenomics/airdrops.md

 ## Questions:

-* What is airdrop?
+* What is an airdrop?
-* What purpose of airdrop?
+* What is the purpose of an airdrop?
 * What are pros and cons of airdrops?
-* Describe fex examples of biggest airdrops?
+* Describe few examples of the biggest airdrops?